 Cognitive Neuropsychology has strongly been inspired by fascinating reports of patients such as Broca’s mister ‘Tan’, who could only utter a single world after frontal lobe ailment, and the tragic case of Henry Molaison who, following medio-temporal lobe surgical removal to treat epilepsy, could no longer remember any new events happening in his life.
 Studies with comparable groups of patients have further stimulated the field of cognitive neuropsychology

-The course spans 6 full days of lectures and practical work, in which cognitive neuropsychology research examples and methods are discussed.
+The course spans 10 full days of lectures and practical work, in which cognitive neuropsychology research examples and methods are discussed.
 Students have to do a short research project, including setting up and trying out their own cognitive neuropsychology experiment, and complete a number of writing assignments.
-Senior cognitive neuropsychologists give lectures and supervision.
+Senior, international cognitive neuropsychologists give lectures and supervision.

-The course will address history and methodology of cognitive neuropsychology research; statistical techniques; examinations in large clinical groups; disorders such as topographical amnesia, somatophrenia and other impairments of touch and body, visuospatial neglect.
+The course will address history and methodology of cognitive neuropsychology research; statistical techniques; examinations in large clinical groups; disorders such as topographical amnesia, visuospatial neglect; amnesia.

 Prof. dr. Albert Postma

 Beginning and advanced PhD students.
 Really advanced research master students can be conditionally admitted (please contact the coordinators).